priscillaraj7/resume-uploding-project/README.md

    Download XAMPP from https://www.apachefriends.org/download.html and install it.

    Launch the XAMPP/WAMP/MAMP Control Panel and start both Apache (for PHP) and MySQL (for database).

+   If it is not working then follow these steps https://youtu.be/G2VEf-8nepc?si=PRa5iInW-Gl5KnCp

 2. Set Up MySQL Database